-All critical application parameters should be identified, and values obtained from the manufacturer's published data sheet.
-Ideally, all electrical parameters should be tested; however, this is not always possible or practical.
+All critical application parameters are identified, and values obtained from the manufacturer's published data sheet.
+Ideally, all electrical parameters are tested; however, this is not always possible or practical.
 For example, it may be difficult to conduct a complete functional test if the applicable test program is not available from the device manufacturer.
-The manufacturer's specified test parameters (with the exception of the test temperature limits) should be used as device performance specifications for parameter conformance assessment.
+The manufacturer's specified test parameters (with the exception of the test temperature limits) are used as device performance specifications for parameter conformance assessment.